-I have some legal work experience already, and I know I want to be an associate at Macfarlanes.
+I have some legal work experience already, and I know I want to be a trainee solicitor at Macfarlanes.
 Should I apply for a vacation scheme first or just apply for the training programme now?

 Can I apply for both the training programme and a vacation scheme?